-That burning, all-consuming itch experienced by children with severe eczema can be soothed without the need for powerful oral steroids, showed a July 2014 study evaluating a process of wet clothes swaddling for atopic dermatitis.
+That burning, all-consuming itch experienced by children with severe eczema can be soothed without the need for powerful oral steroids.
+This is according to a study evaluating a process of wet clothes swaddling for atopic dermatitis.

 Wet Wrap Therapy, or WWT, is a treatment for moderate to severe eczema that involves:

-• At this point, clothes (or bandages) soaked in water are worn by the patient, with a layer of dry clothes pulled on over top.
+- At this point, clothes (or bandages) soaked in water are put onto the patient.
+Then a layer of dry clothes pulled on over top.

 “We know that putting a patient on oral steroids can give you a dramatic improvement.
-But then (when the drugs wear off) you have this dramatic rebound, and how many times are you going to do that?” says study author Dr. Mark Boguniewicz, pediatric allergist and immunologist at National Jewish Health in Denver.
+But then (when the drugs wear off) you have this dramatic rebound,” says Dr. Mark Boguniewicz.
+“How many times are you going to do that?” asks the study author, who’s a pediatric allergist and immunologist at National Jewish Health in Denver.
 In his view, “eventually the side effects are worse than what you’re treating.”

 For the study, 72 children between the ages of 6 months and 12 years underwent WWT for 2 to 16 days.
 After finishing the therapy, all study participants had significantly reduced eczema, and this improvement lasted for a whole month afterward.